 2. “Something you are” includes biometrics like a fingerprint, retina scan, or voice print

-3. “Something you have” includes a one-time passcode sent to your cellphone or email
+3. “Something you have”includes a one-time passcode sent to your mobile or email

 Using two factor authentication makes accessing an account more secure because someone trying to access the account needs more than the username and password alone.